austinauyeung/C9/README.md

   - Swapped: D-pad scrolls, numpad moves
   - D-pad: D-pad moves and scrolls
   - Numpad: Numpad moves and scrolls
+- Screen Edge Behavior
   - Enable cursor wrap around
+  - Slow and continuous scrolling in the direction of the edge
 - Cursor speed
 - Cursor acceleration: accelerated cursor speed when held
 - Cursor acceleration threshold: duration after which cursor speed is accelerated
-- Cursor size
+- Cursor size and appearance

 #### Instructions
 All gestures are dispatched at the cursor's current location.